peoplepattern/slate/source/includes/_aggregate_api.md

 ### HTTP GET

-To retrieve aggregate insights for a set of profiles, make an HTTP GET request to [PDB Aggregate endpoint](#resource-uri) and submit one or more social profile identifiers.
+To retrieve aggregate insights for a set of profiles, make an HTTP GET request to [PDB Aggregate endpoint](#resource-uri) and submit up to 50,000 social profile identifiers.

 #### GET PARAMETERS

 PARAMETER     | REQUIRED | DESCRIPTION
 --------------|----------|-------------
-`ids`         | Yes      | the social ids whose attributes will be aggregated, in the format "$service:$service_id" ie. "twitter:12345"
+`fields`      | Yes      | an array of [Pdb fields](#pdb-fields) to be aggregated and returned for each indexed profile `ids`         | Yes      | the social ids whose attributes will be aggregated, in the format "$service:$service_id" ie. "twitter:12345"
-`fields`      | No       | an array of [Pdb fields](#pdb-fields) to be aggregated and returned for each discovered profile

 ### Aggregate profile attributes